sliv2001/memory-manager/README.md

     2. Read/write outside the object boundaries
 5. Data is stored in buffer which is allocated in big portions: minimum buffer size equals 256K.
 If allocation of this portion is impossible, minimum size is reduced.
 6. The product should initialize itself at first allocation in order to set up its data buffer
+7. If freed memory is about to be allocated again, MM should reuse freed pointer if possible

 ### 3.2 Non-Functional requirements
 1. The product must be usable on any external system which supports dynamic memory access and has an implementation of the libc library.